 - 1/2 ounce Cointreau

-- Blend for 5 seconds on lowest speed, then blend at high speed for 10 seconds.
+- Blend for 5 seconds on the lowest speed, then blend at high speed for 10 seconds.

-- Pour into goblet rimmed with salt, and garnish with lime wheel.
+- Pour into the prepared glass, and garnish with a dehydrated lime wheel.

-Make a weak tea by steeping 1 bag orange pekoe in 32 ounces of water.
-Pour tea into standard ice cube trays and freeze.
+Make a weak tea by steeping 1 bag of orange pekoe tea in 32 ounces of water.
+Pour the tea into standard ice cube trays and freeze.